-OTHER CLINICAL ELECTIVE OPTIONS: (subject to location change based on availability.)
+OTHER CLINICAL EXTERNSHIP OPTIONS: (subject to location change based on availability.)
 Option One:

-Guangzhou China Externship: 90 hours elective (3.0 Credits) - Students may spend up to three consecutive weeks in elective externship rotations at Guangzhou University of Traditional Chinese Medicine.
-The student will pay tuition for the two-week period directly to ICAOM.
+Guangzhou China Externship: - Students may spend up to three consecutive weeks in externship rotations at Guangzhou University of Traditional Chinese Medicine.
+The student will pay tuition directly to ICAOM.
 This will cover both externship and lectures.
 Additional expenses and costs, including flights, accommodations, and meals, are to be covered by students directly.